dleemiller/nopilot.nvim/README.md

 ## Usage

-Use command `Np` to generate text based on predefined and customizable prompts.
+Use command `No` to generate text based on predefined and customizable prompts.

 Example key maps: